The Effects of Boxing on Mental Health

 More specifically related to boxing, there's the fact of it being a positive outlet for emotional feelings too.
 You can really put in all of your aggression to some heavy punch bag work to help improve your punching power and technique.
 It’s essential to deal with your emotions in a healthy and positive way, and this is one of the best ways you can do it if it's what works for you.

 On the other hand, even without a physically aggressive response, boxing can still help you manage your stresses or anger.
-Just allowing yourself actually to be immersed in your training pattern is one of the best things you can do to be able to get inside your own head and think through any issues rationally.
+Just allowing yourself to be immersed in your training pattern is one of the best things you can do to get inside your own head and think through any issues rationally.
 Some time to yourself is always useful, no matter how you feel.

 Social Benefits of Training

 Even with the immersive benefits, it doesn't mean that boxing has to be something that isolates you all the time.
-The idea of training as a whole, no matter how you're doing it, will probably involve at least one other person.
+The idea of training as a whole will probably involve at least one other person no matter how you're doing it.
 It can be anything from using focus pads with your trainer or opponent through to doing cardio together for motivation and more enjoyable experiences.